tamasstahl/Data_Engineering_1_Term/README.md

 #### Term Project Description

 This folder contains the description of the operational and analytical data layer, comments on ETL procedure, problemas faced during the course of the project.
+This subject (Olympics in 120 yaers) raises many questions and issues, which is a perfect opportunity to answer several interesting questions.
+Some questions occured to me when I was ansering another one.
+Please see the content of this folder for more information.

 #### Data